 - Are you able to manage your home loan and personal loan responsibilities?

 Ask these questions to yourself.
-Be very clear and honest with your current financial situation.
+Be very clear and honest about your current financial situation.

 2. Develop your financial goals